KatanaGraph/katana/docs/contributing/testing.rst

    ctest -L quick

-To run tests whose names match ``regex``, with verbose output, and with ``4`` tests runnning in parallel at a time,
+To run tests whose names match ``regex``, with verbose output, and with ``4`` tests running in parallel at a time,

 .. code-block:: bash